- Apply Now

 |S. Therese Higgins Scholarship||3.20|

 The Regis Presidential Catholic Scholarship is a full tuition scholarship that will be awarded to one student from each of the 34 catholic high schools within the Archdiocese of Boston.
 High school principals must nominate a student for the scholarship.
 Renewal is contingent upon achievement of 3.25 GPA requirement.

 Regis Need Based Grants - Regis Grant

 Students must be enrolled full-time in an undergraduate program and be a citizen or eligible noncitizen of the United States to receive consideration for awards.
-Renewal of grant is contingent upon full-time enrollment (4 classes).
+Renewal of grant is contingent upon full-time enrollment (12 credits).
+FAFSA required.

 Federal Loan Programs

 Federal loans are provided to assist students who are enrolled at least half time in degree granting programs.
 Borrowers are required to sign a promissory note for all loans.
 First-time borrowers must complete entrance counseling which will outline the rights and responsibilities of borrowing.
 All borrowers will receive instructions when awarded.
 Upon graduation, withdrawal from Regis or when a student is taking a less than half time course load they must complete exit counseling.
 Exit counseling is a process during which the borrower will receive additional information regarding their rights and responsibilities, repayment, repayment schedules, and lender information.
 It is up to the student to be a responsible borrower.
 All loans must be repaid.
 Loans awarded can be declined by contacting the Office of Financial Aid in writing.